Inclusivity

 I stand with trans and queer folks.
 Always.

-I honour the work of early feminists, and I feel deep grief that some have turned their pain outward onto trans and nonbinary folks especially the harm this does to trans kids and young people.
-My feminism isn’t rooted in fear or exclusion.
-It’s rooted in expansion, care, and complexity.
+I honour the work of early feminists, and I feel deep grief that some have turned their pain outward onto trans and nonbinary people, and especially the harm this does to trans kids and young people.
+My feminism is rooted in expansion, care and complexity, not fear or exclusion.

-Nature doesn’t do binaries.
+Nature doesn't do binaries.
 It has always been fluid, queer, messy.
-Transness is not an exception to nature,it is part of it.
+Transness is not an exception to nature.
+It's part of it.
 In all my work, trans and queer people are affirmed and welcomed without condition.